Decomposing 1-Sperner hypergraphs: Introduction

-A set of vertices $X\subseteq V$ in a hypergraph is said to be {\it independent} if it does not contain any hyperedge, and {\it dependent} otherwise.
+shows that the sets of hyperedges of threshold Sperner hypergraphs are in a one-to-one correspondence with the sets of minimal feasible binary solutions of the linear inequality $w^\top x\ge t$.
+A set of vertices $X\subseteq V$ in a hypergraph is said to be \emph{independent} if it does not contain any hyperedge, and \emph{dependent} otherwise.
 Thus, threshold hypergraphs are exactly the hypergraphs admitting a linear function on the vertices separating the characteristic vectors of the independent sets from the characteristic vectors of dependent sets.

+Threshold hypergraphs were defined in the uniform case by Golumbic~\cite{MR562306} and studied further by Reiterman et al.~\cite{MR791660}.
+The $2$-uniform threshold hypergraphs are precisely the threshold graphs, introduced by~\citet{MR0479384} and studied afterwards in numerous papers; see also the monograph by~\citet{MR1417258}.
+In their full generality (that is, without the restriction that the hypergraph is uniform), the concept of threshold hypergraphs is equivalent to that of threshold monotone Boolean functions.
+Threshold Boolean functions provide a simple but fundamental model for many questions investigated in a variety of areas including electrical engineering, artificial intelligence, game theory, cryptography, and many others; see, e.g.,~\citet{MR2184067}, \citet{MR2723262,MR2742439}, and~\citet{MR0439441}.

+\begin{sloppypar} Close interrelations between hypergraphs and monotone Boolean functions are often useful in the study of threshold and other hypergraphs, allowing for the transfer and applications of results from the theory of Boolean functions; see~\cite{MR2742439}.
+For example, a polynomial-time recognition algorithm for threshold monotone Boolean functions represented by their complete DNF was given by Peled and Simeone~\cite{MR798011}.
+The algorithm is based on linear programming and implies a polynomial-time recognition algorithm for threshold hypergraphs.
+To the best of our knowledge, no `purely combinatorial' polynomial-time recognition algorithm for threshold hypergraphs is known~\cite{MR2742439}.\footnote{See \citet{Smaus} for an attempt.} \end{sloppypar}

+{\bf Equilizable hypergraphs.} Replacing a linear inequality with positive coefficients by a linear equation maps the notion of threshold hypegraphs to the notion of equilizable hypergraphs.
+A hypergraph $\mathcal{H} = (V,E)$ is said to be \emph{equilizable} if there exist a (strictly) positive integer weight function $w:V\to \mathbb{Z}_{>0}$ and a non-negative integer threshold $t\in \mathbb{Z}_{\ge 0}$ such that for every subset $X\subseteq V$, we have $w(X) = t$ if and only if $X\in E$.

+Depending on the context, one may want to relax the assumption that all the weights are strictly positive to allow zero weights.
+However, we find the assumption of strictly positive weights useful for our study; in particular, it implies the following.